The realization space of an unstable coalgebra: Introduction

 The spiral exact sequence is constructed in Appendix~\ref{appsec:spiral}.
-This is done in a cosimplicial unpointed resolution model category.
-It relates the two sorts of homotopy groups which one associates to a cosimplicial object and a class of injectives.
-Its algebraic structure, an action of its zeroth term, is explored in detail.
+This is done in a general cosimplicial unpointed resolution model category.
+The spiral exact sequence relates the two types of homotopy groups which one associates to a cosimplicial object in a resolution model category.
+An additional algebraic structure on the spiral exact sequence, an action of its zeroth term, is explored in detail.
 Finally, the associated spiral spectral sequence is discussed.

-In Appendix~\ref{appsec:H-alg} we give a universal algebra description of unstable algebras, that extends also to rational coefficients.
+In Appendix~\ref{appsec:H-alg}, we give a description of unstable algebras in terms of algebraic theories.
+This extends also to rational coefficients.
 The result is used to translate the abstract study of the spiral exact sequence in Appendix~\ref{appsec:spiral} to our concrete setting.
-In a final subsection we identify the spiral spectral sequence as the vector space dual of the homology spectral sequence of a cosimplicial space.
+In a final subsection, we identify the spiral spectral sequence as the vector space dual of the homology spectral sequence of a cosimplicial space.

 In Appendix~\ref{DK-theory}, we provide a brief survey of some necessary background material on moduli spaces in homotopy theory.
-The material is mainly drawn from several papers of Dwyer and Kan with some slight modifications and generalizations on a few occasions in order to fit our purposes in this paper. \textbf{Acknowledgements.} This work was mostly done while the authors were at the Institut f\"ur Mathematik, Universit\"at Osnabr\"{u}ck.
+The material is mainly drawn from several papers of Dwyer and Kan, with some slight modifications and generalizations on a few occasions in order to fit the purposes of this paper. \textbf{Acknowledgments.} This work was mostly done while the authors were at the Institut f\"ur Mathematik, Universit\"at Osnabr\"{u}ck.
 We would like to warmly acknowledge the support.
-The first author was also partially supported by the Centre Henri Lebesgue (programme "Investissements d'avenir" -- ANR-11-LABX-0020-01).
+The first author was partially supported by the Centre Henri Lebesgue (programme "Investissements d'avenir" -- ANR-11-LABX-0020-01).
+This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 661067.
+The second author was partially supported by SFB 1085 - \emph{Higher Invariants}, Universit\"at Regensburg, funded by the DFG.
 The third author was supported by DFG grant RO 3867/1-1.
 We would also like to thank Geoffrey Powell for his helpful comments.